 Vinegars of all kinds go very far back in human history.
 Babylonians used vinegar made from fermented dates for food and as a preservative, and traces of vinegar residue have been found on Egyptian urns.
-Recorded use of vinegars to treat ailments have been found in Chinese texts dating back to 1200 B.C. and of course, Hippocrates made his blend of ACV and honey famous.
+Recorded use of vinegar to treat ailments has been found in Chinese texts dating back to 1200 B.C. and of course, Hippocrates made his blend of ACV and honey famous.

 In America, the availability of native crab apples, as well as the easy and ample crops from apple trees planted across the county by settlers, made apple cider vinegar immensely popular, not only for its taste and easy availability, but also for its medicinal properties and health benefits.
 Early colonial medicines relied heavily on ACV to treat illnesses in the new world.

-While many apple cider vinegars commercially available today are pasteurized, clear solutions, it is only the unfiltered, raw, cloudy and unstrained vinegar containing the mother that have the beneficial proteins and bacterias that make vinegar such a health-promoting tonic.
+While many apple cider vinegars commercially available today are pasteurized, clear solutions, it is only the unfiltered, raw, cloudy, and unstrained vinegar containing the mother that has the beneficial proteins and bacterias that make vinegar such a health-promoting tonic.

 What Does It Do?